 Helpful iWork Tips

 Getting Help.
 The Help feature in iWork is pretty darn helpful.
-Tap the Help icon in the upper-right corner of the app screen and balloons appear in various spots to point out what you can do by tapping a particular button or icon.
+Tap the Help icon in the upper-right corner of the app screen, and balloons appear in various spots to point out what you can do by tapping a particular button or icon.
 One of those balloons labeled Learn More about using XX (where XX is the app you have open) offers more Help topics; tap it to open a help window.

 Password Protect Documents.
 Some documents are more private than others.
-If you create one you want to keep secure, you can set up a password for individual iWork documents.
-To do so, with the document open, Tap the Tools button and then tap Set Password.
+If you create one that you want to keep secure, you can set up a password for individual iWork documents.
+To do so, with the document open, tap the Tools button and then tap Set Password.
 Type in your password and confirm it, along with a hint to help you if you have a memory lapse.

 Organize Documents in Folders.
 If you’ve created quite a few documents — for example, a slew of Keynote presentations or dozens of spreadsheets in Numbers — and are organizationally challenged, consider creating folders to keep them in order.
 In Keynote, for example, just tap Presentations to go to the Presentations view; then tap Edit.
 You then simply drag one presentation onto another presentation to store them together in a folder.
 Enter a name for the folder and then tap Done.
 Repeat this procedure to place as many presentations as you like in that folder or create additional folders.